comet-toolkit/comet_website/content/_index.md

       title: Tools
       text: A list of tools which abstract away the complexity of dealing with uncertainties.
       items:
-        - name: comet_maths
+        - name: punpy
           icon: code-bracket
-          description: useful mathematical algorithms, including interpolation with uncertainties
-          url: tools/comet_maths
-        - name: punpy
-          icon: star
           description: propagates uncertainties on input quantities through any python function, evaluating the uncertainty on the output
+          url: tools/punpy
         - name: obsarray
+          icon: custom/obsarray
+          description: an extension to xarray for defining, storing and interfacing with uncertainty and measurement error-covariance information in NetCDF files using standardised metadata
+          url: tools/obsarray
+        - name: comet_maths
           icon: sparkles
-          description: an extension to xarray for defining, storing and interfacing with uncertainty and measurement error-covariance information in NetCDF files using standardised metadata
+          description: useful mathematical algorithms, including interpolation with uncertainties
+          url: tools/comet_maths
     design:
     #   # Section background color (CSS class)
       css_class: "bg-gray-100 dark:bg-gray-900"